If You Live in the City of Los Angeles

 AB 1482 caps annual rent increases to 5% PLUS a percentage (tied to the Consumer Price Index) for the region in which the property is located OR 10%, whichever is lower.

 OWN-IT! is a mapping tool that shows all of the residential, commercial, and industrial properties in Los Angeles County.
-Users can click on individual buildings to find out when they were constructed, the number of units they contain, and whether they are covered by a city or county rent-control ordinance.
+Users can click on individual buildings to find out when they were constructed, the number of units they contain, and whether they are covered by a city or county rent-stabilized ordinance.